 - Copy new data in the datasheet from a text editor or spreadsheet

 - Import a xls, xslx or csv file, by clicking Manage data > +Add > Import file

 - Sometimes the data is not formatted correctly to be visualized.
 Either you re-format the data in the original spreadsheet, or after import in the Datylon panel under the formatting tab.
-For more information on formatting, see the article How can I format incoming data?.
+For more information on formatting, see the article How to format incoming data?.

 - In the Binding tab, the properties under Dataset relate to the basic formatting of the data.
-Under Series, you can bind the correct columns or rows with the appropriate data driven properties for this particular chart.
-This means, the properties will change according to the data in the selected column or row.
+Under Series, you can bind the correct columns or rows with the appropriate data-driven properties for this particular chart.
+This means that the properties will change according to the data in the selected column or row.
 For some charts, extra Series can be added or also removed.
 A bit more on binding data here, and binding colors & properties here.

 - In the Styling tab, you can find a whole range of properties grouped into sections.
 These properties are used to change the appearance of your chart.
 The sections can be expanded or collapsed by clicking the arrow on the right.
 You can click on the eye icon to switch sections on or off.
 Style properties depend on the chosen chart type and are covered in other articles in more detail.